 Why?
 Let's face it, you would get arrested for romantic comedy behavior in real life.
 No one wants their wedding broken up and guys running around the city on horseback are just an accident waiting to happen.
 And advice from women is also dead on arrival - women give men advice like 'take a chance and talk to her' without telling men that the only people that women really want taking a chance look like George Clooney and have a Tuscan villa to match.
 In all other instances, wait for a sign and then proceed with caution.
 And that's downright generous compared to the advice women give to other women, like 'your new, short haircut looks really cute'.
 Secretly, they are cheering because that woman just removed herself from the dating pool.

 Well, I am wrong in thinking those are the Big Two.
-A study in Mass Communication and Society says its television doing the most damage.
+A paper in Mass Communication and Society says its television doing the most damage.
 They may have a point.
-If guys think dating is a plot from "Two And A Half Men" well, Charlie Sheen is not all that adorable in real life.
+If guys think dating is a plot from "Two And A Half Men", well, Charlie Sheen is not all that adorable in real life.
 And don't even get me started on how "True Blood" can whack out the expectations of women.
 Sorry, we can't be mopey and broken after 200 years.

 In the paper, 390 married couples participated in a survey which had questions about their satisfaction level with their romantic relationship, expectations, etc. and then how authentic they thought television portrayals of romantic relationships were and how often they watched shows that had romance.